It used to be impossible to manage any kind of SEO campaign without keyword research backing up your strategy.

 Along these lines, relying on keyword research to inform your strategies can lead you to start writing, designing, and optimizing only for search engines.
 Do this inflexibly, and you’ll end up with a site that theoretically ranks very well – but doesn’t offer much in the way of user experience.
 User experience should be a bigger priority, as it relates directly to conversion and retention rates, so take whatever insights you glean from your keyword data and apply them in ways that are meaningful for your visitors.

 Keyword research will arm you with information related to current keyword ranking standings, and search volume.
 However, your rankings will vary wildly depending on how users are accessing Google search (e.g., via mobile devices, specific browsers, or specific geographic locations).
 Accordingly, even with top-notch keyword data, it’s hard to track your ranking progress in precise line with your targets.
 Instead, use keyword ranking data as a way to measure the progress of your SEO or content marketing campaign.

-Another weakness of keyword research is that it holds rankings as the only – or at least most important – element of SEO.
+Another weakness of keyword research in 2016 is that it holds rankings as the only – or at least most important – element of SEO.
 What about organic traffic, quality of your traffic, overall visibility, or all the other methods for evaluating SEO campaign progress?
 Keyword research can give you tunnel vision if you rely on it as an exclusive means of strategic direction.